Hundreds attend protest alongside Justice for Chris Kaba campaign

 Hundreds of people have gathered for a march in central London to protest over deaths in custody alongside the Justice for Chris Kaba campaign.

-Activists gathered on the corner of Trafalgar Square and have begun the planned United Families and Friends Campaign march to Downing Street.
+Activists gathered on the corner of Trafalgar Square and marched with United Families and Friends Campaign to Downing Street.

 The campaign group supports the families of “loved ones lost at the hands of the state”.